 The incrementality shows the percentage of conversions that happened due to the tested marketing activities beyond the ones that would have happened anyway.

-When he compared the results of these two groups, he saw that the control group that was exposed to Facebook ads generated $190K sales revenue, while the test one only $100K.
+When they compared the results of these two groups, they saw that the test group that was exposed to Facebook ads generated $190K sales revenue, while the control one generated only $100K.
 That means that those sales for $100K would have happened anyway.
-So Facebook brought additional $90K or 47% incremental sales revenue.
+So Facebook brought an additional $90K or 47% incremental sales revenue.
 The CMO decides to continue running Facebook ads.

 All Incrementality Testing tools can be divided into two core groups: cookie-based and cookieless.
 In digital ad space most of the Incrementality Testing tools would still rely on cookies to split the audience and assess the results.
 They are typically called auction- and audience-split tests, meaning that the audience is split either at the moment of the auction or the test and control groups are targeting different cookie-based audiences.
 However, over the recent years many cookieless solutions appeared, they would split the audience by geo, time, product or demographics.
 They also tend to look into higher-level business metrics such as revenue, new customer and site visitors, compared to CTR, attributed channel conversion rate or CPA that a traditional A/B test would typically look into.
 Let’s review what are the pros and cons of each group.